Elucidat’s Analytics feature allows you to capture detailed information about your learners from directly inside our Authoring interface.

 Location: A breakdown of where geographically your content is being viewed, you may want to use this to understand which translations you should be providing.

 Mobile & Tablet: A breakdown of which types of devices users are using to access your learning, this information is priceless for gaining context on how to produce your materials, for instance if you have a lot of mobile users you may want to pursue a ‘Mobile-first’ approach.
 We generate this behaviour based off the averages for mobile and tablet access of all Elucidat courses.

 Time Spent Per Session: A breakdown of how long your learners are viewing your course, a low duration may indicate that your learners are not engaged enough, please let us know if you are finding this and need help engaging your learners.

-Global Trends: This shows the average time spent authoring a project globally, and the average percentage of learners using mobiles and tablets to access courses.
+Global Trends: This shows the average time spent on a project globally for all learners that use courses built in Elucidat, and the average percentage of learners using mobiles and tablets to access courses.
 This can indicate how important Responsive Design is to learners in general.
 Click here for more information about setting up courses for mobiles and tablets.

 Authoring: This shows how much time has been spent authoring that specific project.
 This is an estimate which takes into account the average amount of time spent on all pages by all users, and the number of Saves made in that time.
 This is useful when reviewing your previous projects, and when planning future projects.

 If you wish to use Google Analytics to track data, you can do so by adding a UA code to this field:

 …click here for more information about how this works.